Associate Dean, CAS

-My general research interest include questions on the evolution of group life and social behavior, alloparental care, feeding ecology and feeding competition, predator-prey interactions, reproductive strategies, seasonality, evolutionary models.
+My general research interest include questions on the evolution of group life and social behavior, alloparental care, feeding ecology and feeding competition, predator-prey interactions, and reproductive strategies.

-I have conducted laboratory research on South American callitrichine monkeys (Callithrix spp.), fieldwork on Hanuman langurs (Semnopithecus entellus) in Nepal, and fieldwork on Phayre’s leaf monkeys (Trachypithecus phayrei crepusculus) in Phu Khieo Wildlife Sanctuary, Northeastern Thailand.
+I have conducted laboratory research on South American callitrichine monkeys (Callithrix spp.) as well as fieldwork on Hanuman langurs (Semnopithecus entellus) in Nepal and on Phayre’s leaf monkeys (Trachypithecus phayrei crepusculus) in Phu Khieo Wildlife Sanctuary, Northeastern Thailand.
 Research questions center on costs and benefits of group life, ecology of social relationships, and reproductive strategies.

 With support from NSF, data have been collected in Thailand on the weather,